Ghoti-io/Tang/README.md

 The following instructions were written for Ubuntu 22.04.
 The overall steps are straightforward, though.

-  1. Install necessary packages (see below).
+  1. Install necessary packages (see "Install packages" below).
   1. Clone the repo.
   1. Run `make`
   1. Run `sudo make install`